mph-/lcapy/doc/problems.rst

 SymPy treats symbols with different assumptions as different symbols even if they have the same name.
 To reduce this confusion, Lcapy assumes that symbol names are not aliased.
-It achieves this by maintaining a list of defined symbols for each circuit.
+It achieves this by maintaining a dictionary of defined symbols for each circuit.
 However, it is unaware of symbols created by SymPy.

+Here's an example of how to access the symbols:

+    >>> from lcapy import symbol
+    >>> x = symbol('x')
+    >>> state.context.symbols
+    {'s': s,
+    't': t,
+    'f': f,
+    'omega': omega,
+    'omega_0': omega_0,
+    'tau': tau,
+    'x': x}

+This shows the pre-defined symbols and the newly defined symbol.
+Each directory entry is a SymPy symbol.

 Symbol assumptions